-Meeting the half-sister I never knew existed didn't go as planned, but it brought me the closure I needed
+Meeting my half-sister didn't go as planned, but it brought me the closure I needed

 It was a spring afternoon in 2015.
 I was sitting in a restaurant when I got the text: “We’re here, just looking for parking.”
 My heart dropped to my stomach.
 I was meeting my half-sister for the very first time.
 A chapter of my life that had been missing since the day I was born would finally be written.